 The site experienced a new development in the 12th century.
 It was in fact ceded in 1133, with the chapel of Saint Martyr, to King Louis VI and Queen Adelaide of Savoy who founded in this place a Royal Abbey of Benedictine nuns.
 The Abbey rebuilt the church in 1147.
 The interior is Romanesque (except the Gothic rib vault and some Gallo-Roman parts).

-Adjacent to the church is the charming Calvary Cemetery, open only on November 1 and during the Heritage Days, which is the oldest of Parisian cemeteries.
+Adjacent to the church there is the charming Calvary Cemetery, the oldest of Parisian cemeteries.
+It opens its doors only on November 1 and during the Heritage Days.

 The hillock, dominated by its church and its public square (Place du Tertre) has long kept its village character.
 If the fame of the village has been widely exploited (we just need to see all those souvenir shops . .) and completely distorted it, the church with its very clear perspective, however, retains a picturesque side.

 3. Place du Tertre and the Artists of Montmartre

 Place du Tertre is Montmartre’s beating heart.
 This picturesque square framed by 3-4 story 18th-century buildings and with a beautiful view over the Sacré Coeur corresponds to the center of the old village of Montmartre.

 The village of Montmartre was officially founded in 1790 and its first town hall was at 3 Place du Tertre.
 In the square, there is also a plaque on the façade of the house #21 which commemorates the arrival of the first automobile on Christmas Eve 1898, with Louis Renault behind the wheel.
 This event marks the beginning of the automobile industry in France.